 Heat 1 tablespoon butter (salted or unsalted) and 1 tablespoon vegetable oil in a large, wide skillet or wok over medium-high heat.

 Note – Try to spread the chicken in a single layer so that instead of steaming, it gets stir-fried.
 Stir frequently.
-There will be some juices released by the chicken, but they will dry later.
+The chicken will release some juices, but they will dry later.

 Adjust the seasoning and serve hot.
-You can garnish the dish with some chopped spring onion greens (scallions) and toasted sesame seeds.
+You can garnish the dish with chopped spring onion greens (scallions, green onions) and toasted sesame seeds.

 Frequently Asked Questions

-To make a saucier dish, dissolve 3 tablespoon cornstarch into 1 cup of water.
+Dissolve 3 tablespoon cornstarch into 1 cup of water to make a saucier dish.
 Add the slurry to the ready dish and cook for 3-4 minutes until the sauce thickens.

 Serving Suggestions

-Japanese style Hibachi chicken is best served with Hibachi Fried Rice along with Homemade Yum Yum Sauce and stir-fried Hibachi-style Vegetables.
+Japanese style Hibachi chicken is best served with Hibachi Fried Rice, Homemade Yum Yum Sauce, and stir-fried Hibachi-style Vegetables.

 You can squeeze some lemon juice on top just before serving.

-You can also serve it along with other fried rice recipes such as Chicken Fried Rice, Vegetable Fried Rice, etc.
+You can also serve it with fried rice recipes such as Chicken Fried Rice, Vegetable Fried Rice, etc.

 Storage Suggestions

-This hibachi style chicken dish will last for about 3 to 4 days in the refrigerator when stored in an airtight container.
-Reheat it in a pan or in a microwave.
-If you feel it is a little dry, sprinkle some water on top and heat it properly.
+This hibachi-style chicken dish will last 3 to 4 days in the refrigerator when stored in an airtight container.
+Reheat it in a pan or a microwave.
+If the chicken has turned dry, sprinkle water and heat it properly.

 Hibachi Chicken is also great for meal preps.
-You can double or triple the recipe, but then fry the chicken in batches.
+Double or triple the recipe, then fry the chicken in batches.

 You Might Also Like